-In the modern age of the internet, it has become more and more important, to be convincing when it comes to a professional network like LinkedIn.
+In the modern age of the internet, it has become more and more important to be convincing when it comes to a professional network like LinkedIn.
 This is crucial if you want to have success!
 A LinkedIn profile picture has to be exceptional, high-quality, and if you want to stand out from the crowd, it should be creative as well.
-We’ve got ten great tips to boost your profile picture and your chances to have great feedback.
+We’ve got ten great tips to boost your profile picture and your chances of having great feedback.

 Pick a realistic photo of yourself.